Donaldson-Thomas theory of $[\mathbb{C}^2/\mathbb{Z}_{n+1}]\times \mathbb{P}^1$: Introduction

 Nakajima quiver varieties defined by the same quiver but different (generic) stability conditions are related via flops, in the same manner as varying stability conditions in the GIT theory.
 In the special case of Hilbert schemes of points on surfaces, A. Kuznetsov \cite{Ku} and K. Nagao \cite{Nag} described the construction of $\Hilb^m(\cA_n)$ and $\Hilb^m([\C^2/\Z_{n+1}])$ as quiver varieties under flops, where the latter can be understood as $\Z_{n+1}$-equivariant Hilbert scheme of points on $\C^2$.

-Curve classes being identified with positive roots of a certain Kac-Moody algebra, the stability condition determines a certain chamber in the root space, and thus the effective curves, which contributes to the quantum multiplication.
+Curve classes on those Hilbert schemes can be identified with roots of a certain Kac--Moody algebra, and the stability condition determines a certain chamber in the root space, which corresponds to the effective curves.
 The relationship between the quantum cohomology of $\Hilb(\cA_n)$ and $\Hilb^m([\C^2/\Z_{n+1}])$ can therefore be interpreted by wall-crossing, under a simple change of stability conditions, or chambers.